open-amt-cloud-toolkit/docs/docs/UIToolkit/localization.md

 ## Get Localized Strings for Web Consoles with Localization Enabled

-If a user's web console is already enabled with localization, please make sure to add the [translations](https://github.com/open-amt-cloud-toolkit/ui-toolkit/tree/master/public/locales) of UI-controls into your web console's translations file.
+If your web console already has localization enabled, make sure to add the [translations](https://github.com/open-amt-cloud-toolkit/ui-toolkit/tree/master/public/locales) of the UI-controls into your web console's translations file.